Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Itay Michaeli - Citigroup Global Markets, Inc.

 Good morning.
-So, just, first question.
-I apologize if I missed this but could you just share the contribution from M&A on Q2 revenue as well as the 2017 revenue and operating income guidance?
+Just, first question, I apologize if I missed this but could you just share the contribution from M&A on Q2 revenue as well as the 2017 revenue and operating income guidance?

 Matthew J. Simoncini - Lear Corp.

-There were two acquisitions that we made that affected the year-over-year comparison one Grupo and one AccuMED.
+There were two acquisitions that we made that affected the year-over-year comparison, one Grupo and one AccuMED.
 Collectively, it added about $110-ish million to the top line in the quarter.

 Itay Michaeli - Citigroup Global Markets, Inc.